canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 {% include figure.html src="embed/animation/little-witch/house-render-upside-down.png" alt="A render of the witch's house on its roof, under bright lighting." %}

 The cardboard actually only uses one material, but I multiply the base colour with a vertex colour, allowing me to colour different parts of the card.
 In this case, I only went for bare card and purple card.
 The sign uses a different material, a wood texture from---you guessed it!---poliigon.
 I put the base colour through a gamma 0.6 function to lighten the wood, and subtracted out the value of the text's alpha channel.
-Fans of Yoko Taro's games may recognise the [Celestial Alphabet](https://en.wikipedia.org/wiki/Celestial_Alphabet)---this was actually Yuri's idea, since she knows I'm a huge NieR nerd, bless her.
-It says 'majokko' (<span lang="jp">魔女っ子</span>).

 You might notice the faintly visible strings holding the house as it's lowered onto the stage.
 I'm really proud of these.
-The main strings are simple enough, just curves with a circular profile attaching to four corners of the house, and a nearly-transparent material so all you will see is specular reflections.
+The main strings are simple enough, just straight-line curves with a circular profile attaching to four corners of the house, and a nearly-transparent material so all you will see is specular reflections.
 But the really cool part comes in the two lines which attach to the front panel.
+Their job is to lift it back off the stage after the house comes down to reveal the interior.

-To explain, let me make them a bit more visible, and show you how it works...
+Let me make them a bit more visible, and show you how it works...

 {% include figure.html src="embed/animation/little-witch/house-strings-slack.png" alt="A render of the house with the strings holding the front panel slack, and highlighted in red." capt="At first, the strings are slack.
 The slack and taut shapes are shape keys on the curve.
 A driver controls the blending, which is connected to a bone in the control rig." %}

 {% include figure.html src="embed/animation/little-witch/house-strings-front-detach.png" alt="Now the front panel tilts forward and the string is more taut." capt="I animate the front panel tilting forwards, and at the same time, make the strings more taut.
 The strings are attached to empties using a 'copy location' constraint.
 The empties are parented to points on the front panel.
-Using this method, the strings will always attach to the right spot and point straight up." %}
+Using this method, the strings will always attach to the right spots, and point straight up." %}

 {% include figure.html src="embed/animation/little-witch/house-strings-front-swing.png" alt="The front panel lifts up on taut strings, swinging forwards." capt="As the string becomes taut, I animate the front panel lifting up.
 I make it swing back and forth a bit to give it a sense of weight." %}